Online Graduate Certificate in Knowledge Mobilization

 Courses will be offered starting in May 2021.
 The first 6 weeks of the program will consist of online course activities; students will then conduct their practicum over an additional 6 weeks.
 Students enrolled in this program will have full-time status at Bishop’s University.

 Individuals wishing to apply to this program must have an undergraduate degree in any field from a recognized university, with at least a B standing in the final two years of study.
-All prospective students must provide proof of proficiency in English in accordance with the general application procedures stipulated in the 2019-2020 Academic Calendar.
+All prospective students must provide a statement of interest (maximum 500 words) explaining their objectives for taking this program and their plans for completing the practicum component.
+For students coming from non-English or French-speaking curriculums, a proof of proficiency in English in accordance with the general application procedures stipulated in the Academic Calendar will also be required.
 Students with knowledge of research methods applied regularly in Psychology, Sports Studies and Biology (Health) will be given priority.

 The application deadline for this online certificate is April 2, 2021.
 Questions about the program can be directed to Dr. Suzanne Hood at email@example.com.